What PFPE is, where it came from, and the corners of an RC where it's worth using over normal grease.

 PFPE stands for perfluoropolyether.
-It's a class of synthetic fluids developed in the 1960s for applications where conventional lubricants fail catastrophically — jet engine bearings, satellite mechanisms, semiconductor manufacturing, and chemical processing equipment.
+It's a class of synthetic fluids developed in the 1960s for jobs where conventional oils fail badly — jet engine bearings, satellite mechanisms, semiconductor fabs, chemical processing.

-Why it matters for RC: Drivetrain gear teeth and high-load bearings experience pressure spikes that exceed conventional EP additives' protection threshold.
-PFPE provides protection where standard EP greases fail.
+For RC, drivetrain gear teeth and high-load bearings see pressure spikes that exceed what conventional EP additives can handle.
+PFPE works in those conditions where standard EP greases give up.

-PFPE doesn't burn.
-It doesn't support combustion.
-In fact, it's used in oxygen-rich environments specifically because of this property — applications where any other lubricant would be a fire hazard.
+PFPE is non-flammable.
+It's used in oxygen-rich industrial settings specifically because of this — anywhere else would be a fire risk.

 | Property | Mineral Oil | Synthetic (PAO) | Silicone | PFPE |